SkafteNicki/dtu_mlops/s4_debugging_and_logging/README.md

     The learning objectives of this session are:

     * Understand the basics of debugging and how to use a debugger to find bugs in your code
-    * Can use a profiler to identify bottlenecks in your code and from those profiles optimize the runtime of your programs
+    * Be able to use a profiler to identify bottlenecks in your code and from those profiles optimize the runtime of your programs
-    * Familiar with an experiment logging framework for tracking experiments and hyperparameters of your code to make it reproducible
+    * Be familiar with an experiment logging framework for tracking experiments and hyperparameters of your code to make it reproducible
-    * Be able to use `pytorch-lightning` framework to minimize boilerplate code and structure deep learning models
+    * Be able to use the `pytorch-lightning` framework to minimize boilerplate code and structure deep learning models